… a thing succeeds when it is itself.

 I roll the words across my morning tongue and wish them to be revelatory.
-I speak them aloud and note with pleasure their widespread applicability.
-They sound good, they sound right, they sound generous.
+I speak them aloud and note their widespread applicability.
+The words sound good, the words sound right, the words sound generous.

-But they do not work in any situation.
+But they do not work in every situation.

 They do not work when it comes to marriage.